What is a limitation period?

-The statutory rule (subject to exceptions) is that the limitation period for personal injury claims is three years.
-This three-year period runs from the date on which the accident or incident occurred in which the injuries were caused; or three years from the date of ‘knowledge’.
-In the majority of cases, it will be clear when the personal injuries were caused.
+The limitation period for personal injury claims is generally three years.
+This means claims must be commenced in the courts within three years from the date on which the accident or incident occurred in which the injuries were caused; or three years from the date of ‘knowledge’.
+In most cases, it will be clear when the personal injuries were caused.

-In cases where the date of knowledge is relevant, the date of knowledge under the Limitation Act 1980 section 14 (1) is the actual date when the claimant became aware of the following:
+Where it later comes to light that a claimant that can make a claim, this is where the ‘date of knowledge is relevant’.
+The date of knowledge under the 1980 Act is the actual date when the claimant became aware of the following: